 Following Harpur v Brazel, the government has stated its intention to correct this problem by legislating to ensure that holiday entitlement remains in proportion to time worked.

 You can decide whether to pay your employee in twelve equal monthly instalments or only to pay them for the hours they have actually worked.
 In the second scenario, the employee may end up receiving a large payment one month and very little the following month.
 This can create uncertainty and is not helpful for budgeting.
 However, in the first scenario, where the monthly instalments are the same, you must be careful that in a ‘peak’ month you are not in breach of National Minimum Wage legislation.

-Annualised hours policy – what to include
+Annualised hours policy

 It is essential to have an annualised hours policy to set out the way in which employers and employees will manage the annualised hours scheme.